 ■ Head circumference should be measured through 24 months of age.

-■ An initial dental referral is generally advised at age three.
+■ An initial dental referral is generally advised (as soon as possible but at least by age 3).

-■ Regular blood pressure screening should start at age three.
+■ Regular blood pressure screening should start at age 3.

-■ Lead screening is suggested at nine and 24 months of age.
+■ Lead screening is suggested at 12 and 24 months of age, and repeated if elevated.

-■ A blood test for hematocrit or hemoglobin levels is suggested at around nine months of age and at age 15 (all menstruating adolescents as well).
+■ A blood test for hematocrit or hemoglobin levels is suggested at 12 and 24 months of age (all menstruating adolescents as well).

-■Tests for sexually transmitted diseases (STD) are recommended for sexually active adolescents.
+■Tests for sexually transmitted diseases (STD) are recommended for sexually active teens.

 ■ Screening for tuberculosis for those with high risk factors.